×

 Joshua leading the Hebrew people into the Promised Land at Jericho was a turning point in the history of God’s people.
 In so doing, God fulfilled the promise He made to them just over 40 years earlier – to take them as His people and bring them into the land He had promised Abraham6.
 Therefore, the manna stopped because the people could now begin to raise their own crops.
 But coming into the land was just the start - there was still much to do, and as they made progress year by year, that progress was commemorated by the Wave Sheaf Offering.

 So how do you count Pentecost when Aviv 15 falls on a Sunday?
 You simply follow the Truth – the Torah.
 You count 50 days from the day after the weekly Sabbath during the Days of Unleavened Bread.
-There is no need for an alternative method in order to keep the offering within the Days of Unleavened Bread, and therefore God does not provide one.
+There is no need for an alternative method in order to keep the offering within the Feast of Unleavened Bread, and therefore God did not provide one.

 Shalom Alecheim